mcognetta/mcognetta.github.io/posts/recent-posts-list.md

 end
 ```

 Rather than writing HTML directly, arbitrary markdown code can be converted to HTML via the `fd2html` function.
-Further, a string vector can be passed as parameters like so: `{{ func param1 param2 param3 }}`.
+Furthermore, a string vector can be passed as parameters, as in: `{{ func param1 param2 param3 }}`.

 In the Franklin docs, the following `hfun` is provided as an example of listing all posts chronologically: